 Fires in Houlton Maine shaped the look of today.

 The first big fire happening on August 3, 1879.
-In the back of the Swanton building, the stable area opposite Fogg’s on Main Street a wind fanned the smoke that turned to flames.
+In the back of the Swanton building, the stable area opposite Fogg’s on Main Street.
+Seems a wind fanned the smoke that turned to flames and destruction.
 When the wind shifted westward the fire moved east wiping out most of the downtown Houlton Maine block.

 The fire wiped out the C.P.
 Tenney row of buildings, his residence the second oldest home in Houlton Maine.

 Being the one built by Samuel Wormwood for Dr. Rice.
 21 Houlton Maine buildings including residences were wiped out by this blaze.